pylabview/sales-predicctions/README.md

 >I recommend using the Random Forest, which has the best Testing Score (R^2) of `0.5946849`.
 This model still has some bias.
 However, this model performs best on the testing set with LOW Variance.
 >Food Type, Retail Price, and Establishment Year indicated having more effect in the Stores sales

+## Revisited: Importances and Coefficients
+### Linear Regresion Summary
+- What features made the model predict a higher price?
+  >- Item_MRP

+- Which feature made the model predict a lower price?
+  >- Item_Weight, Item_Visibility
+- What effect does having more visibility have on predicted price?
+  >- Decreases home value by ~$220

+### Random Forest Summary
+- What features made the model predict a higher price?
+>  - Item_MRP, Item_Visibility, Item_Weight

+- Which feature made the model predict a lower price?
+>  - None